BananaInternal/Telemetry/README.md

 - Apply telemetry to the prototype
 - Analyze the telemetry results
 - Each step for deployment and integration must be documented

+## Requirements

+Use of Qt 6.4.0
+Our infrastructure has space on a shared server or on a hosted server.
+In case the framework must be installed on the hosted server, everything regarding the framework must be "dockerized".
+Everything server side must be highly optimized.